mxt2888/ideapad-1-15ALC7-opencore/README.md

 - The built-in networking card is unsupported by MacOS.
 - You may want to change your networking card or buy a USB WiFi adapter supported by [chris1111's driver](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter).
 - Set graphics memory to `2GB` through BIOS to avoid stutters.
+- Apple removed AppleHDA in MacOS 26 but it can be restored using [AppleHDA back on MacOS 26](https://github.com/perez987/AppleHDA-back-on-macOS-26-Tahoe) or you will only get audio with HDMI or USB audio devices.